kissmetrics/km-support/_posts/2012-10-19-data-discrepancies.md

 # Steps For Investigation

-If you suspect that KISSmetrics' reports disagrees with the data you were expecting, these are the types of investigative questions our support team would use to approach the situation.
+If you suspect that Kissmetrics' reports disagrees with the data you were expecting, these are the types of investigative questions our support team would use to approach the situation.

 ## 1. Let's look at the people affected.